FridayMarch26th/FridayMarch26th.github.io/_notes/growth.md

 ```@group_ends *= relpointbbox(0, @P).y > 0.6```

-Next, in the same manner as [this example](/notes/tendrils), we subdivide the curves and use the typical combination of a FuseSOP followed by a PolyPathSOP to convert the overlapping paths into a single, tidy curve network.
+Next, in the same manner as [this example](/notes/tendrils), we subdivide the curves and use the typical combination of a FuseSOP followed by a PolyPathSOP to convert the mass of overlapping prims into a tidy curve network.

 ![Subdivided Ggrowth](/assets/notes/growth/growth_subd.gif)